F. D. Maurice

-John Frederick Denison Maurice (1805–1872), known as F. D. Maurice, was an English Anglican theologian, a prolific author, and one of the founders of Christian socialism.
+John Frederick Denison Maurice (29 August 1805 – 1 April 1872), commonly known as F. D. Maurice, was an English Anglican priest and theologian.
+He was a prolific author and one of the founders of Christian socialism.
 Since the Second World War, interest in Maurice has expanded.

 Early life and education

 John Frederick Denison Maurice was born in Normanston, Lowestoft, Suffolk, on 29 August 1805, the only son of Michael Maurice and his wife, Priscilla.
 Michael Maurice was the evening preacher in a Unitarian chapel.
 Deaths in the family brought about changes in the family's "religious convictions" and "vehement disagreement" between family members.
 Maurice later wrote about these disagreements and their effect on him:

 Michael was "of no little learning" and gave his son his early education.
 The son "appears to have been an exemplary child, responsive to teaching and always dutiful.
 He read a good deal on his own account, but had little inclination for games.
 Serious and precocious, he even at this time harboured ambitions for a life of public service."

-For his higher education in civil law, Maurice entered Trinity College, Cambridge, in 1823 that required no religious test for admissions though only members of the established church were eligible to obtain a degree.
-With John Sterling Maurice founded the Apostles' Club.
+For his higher education in civil law, Maurice entered Trinity College, Cambridge, in 1823 which required no religious test for admissions though only members of the established church were eligible to obtain a degree.
+With John Sterling, Maurice founded the Apostles' Club.
 He moved to Trinity Hall in 1825.
 In 1826, Maurice went to London to read for the bar and returned to Cambridge where he obtained a first-class degree in civil law in 1827.